ramsterhad/deep-danbooru-tag-assist-app/README.md

 recommended.
 Using the numpad, the first 9 suggested tags can be toggled on/off.

 ### tag_suggestion_exclude_list
-A comma separated list to exclude tags to be suggested.
+A whitespace separated list to exclude tags to be suggested.
-Example: `tag_suggestion_exclude_list=tag1,tag2,tag3`
+Example: `tag_suggestion_exclude_list=tag1 tag2 tag3`

 ### debug
 Activates a logging for Post Responses, e.g. the answer from the danbooru platform.